the biggest public woks project nobody has ever heard of

-Mississippi & Alambama
+Tennessee, Mississippi & Alabama

 That final connection, the Tenn-Tom itself, was authorized in 1946 but construction didn’t start until funds were authorized in 1971, generally recognized as part of Richard Nixon’s southern strategy to turn the South Republican after Democratic President Lyndon Johnson had embraced the Civil Rights movement.

-The Army Corps of Engineers built the Tenn-Tom and divides it into three sections: The Divide, Canal and River Sections, their names reflecting both what they are and how they were created.The 39 mile Divide Section connects Pickwick Lake in the Tennessee Valley to Big Springs Lake in the Tombigbee Valley, all at the same water level - like two big bathtubs in the same room that some kid with engineering dreams might connect with a big pipe.
-Though the Corps would probably cringe at this description, this 24 mile cut, from mile 444 to 420, looks like a big, well-manicured ditch.
-It’s tiered back to a half mile width at the top with scores of ‘Dredge Material Placement Areas’ that can occasionally be glimpsed through the trees evoking images of buried Mayan cities.
+The Army Corps of Engineers built the Tenn-Tom and divides it into three sections: The Divide, Canal and River Sections.The 39 mile Divide Section connects Pickwick Lake in the Tennessee Valley to Big Springs Lake in the Tombigbee Valley, all at the same water level - like two big bathtubs in the same room that some kid with engineering dreams might connect with a big pipe.
+The Corps would probably cringe at this description, but this 24 mile cut, from mile 444 to 420, looks like a big, well-manicured ditch.
+It’s tiered back to a half mile width at the top with scores of "Dredge Material Placement Areas" that evoke images of buried Mayan cities occasionally glimpsed through the trees .
 At water level it’s 280 feet wide with a 9 foot deep channel.
-It took 8 years to move 1½ times as much dirt as the 120 mile Suez Canal.
+It took 8 years to move 1½ times as much dirt as the 120 mile Panama Canal.
 The Divide section is straight as an arrow, which gives pleasure boaters ample time for anxiety to set in after sighting the occasional tow barge approaching them.
 At mile 427.5 there’s a lonely memorial to the razed town of Holcut, a reminder of the sacrifices made for these monumental projects.

 The whopper 84 foot deep Jamie Whitten Lock at mile 411.9 marks the southern end of the Divide Section.
 Being lowered in that lock feels like a slow, dark and wet descent into hell.
 It doesn’t help that it leaks more than any of the other locks.
 Interestingly, Whitten Lock has no dam or overflow mechanism.
 It depends on Pickwick Lock & Dam, some 40 miles away on the Tennessee River to control its water level.

 The Tenn-Tom was the first large project constructed after the National Environment Policy Act (NEPA) of 1969.
-The terrain is flatter than the Tennessee Valley but original plans for the 46 mile long Canal Section still probably envisioned large dam(s) like those of the TVA era.
+The terrain is flatter than the Tennessee Valley but original plans for the 46 mile long Canal Section probably envisioned large dam(s) like those of the TVA era.
 Instead, to accommodate the NEPA, the Corps built a lower profile canal, 5 locks and a 50 mile levee along the route’s west side with the dug material to separate it from, and protect, the headwaters of the Tombigbee River.

 The Alabama River – the third river, along with the Tombigbee and Black Warrior to get the 17 hand built locks from 1895 to 1915 - joins at mile 45 and the waterway becomes the Mobile River.
 Seems unfair that Tombigbee, a fun, tongue twisting name from the Choctaws, loses its identity just when it’s about to flow into the Gulf.

-The Mobile River becomes more of a delta as it approaches Mobile, AL. The 470 mile waterway begins/ends at mile 0 where the Art Deco styled Bankhead Tunnel (U.S. Hwy 90), finished in 1940, goes under the Mobile harbor.
+The Mobile River becomes more of a delta as it approaches Mobile, Alabama.
+The 470 mile waterway begins/ends at mile 0 where the Art Deco styled Bankhead Tunnel (U.S. Hwy 90), finished in 1940, goes under the Mobile harbor.
 A spectacular new bridge finished in 1991 now carries an alternative Hwy 90 across the waterway at mile 3.
 An even more impressive, or at least bigger, bridge over the harbor is in the works to replace the congested I-90 tunnel.

 The waterway is not a stroll through the Antebellum South.
 The small towns that remain are struggling; museums and historic places are not easy to get to.
-Local knowledge is necessary to find good restaurants – though you’d be hard pressed to beat the southern food and hospitality at Huck’s Place in Columbus, MS or SVH Bistro in Demopolis, AL. Most boaters are eager to get through it to the warmth of Florida.
+Local knowledge is necessary to find good restaurants – though you’d be hard pressed to beat the southern food and hospitality at Huck’s Place in Columbus, MS or SVH Bistro in Demopolis, AL. Most boaters are eager to just get through it to the warmth of Florida.

-The Ten-Tom deserves better.
+The Tenn-Tom deserves better.
 I’ve tried to organize often confusing and sometimes incorrect information into a readable narrative with some historic perspective for those who might want to look at it closer.
-I also tip my hat to the Corps of Engineers, maybe the best government entity at fulfilling its mission efficiently and in the Ten-Tom’s case, on budget, though it seems a bit desperate to take credit for bird boxes.
+I also tip my hat to the Corps of Engineers, maybe the best government entity at fulfilling its mission efficiently and in the Tenn-Tom’s case, on budget, though it seems a bit desperate to take credit for bird boxes.